 Managing Domains

-1. Click [Add ER Domains] in the tree view or go to [Tools] – [ER Diagram] – [Add ER Domains].
+1. Right-click [Domain] in the Structure Tree and select [Add ER Domains], or go to [Tools] > [ER Diagram] > [Add ER Domains].

 Relationships